UnderCapsLock/image-classified-drain-monitoring/README.md

 output is two files:
 - `drain_model.tflite` — model
 - `labels.txt` — class names

-Copy both into the same folder and restart server as `server.py` to use the new model.
+copy both into the same folder and restart server as `server.py` to use the new model.

 ### flashing the ESP32